katur/eegi/dbmigration/README.md

 -----------------------------------------------------------------------------------

-## Migrating Empty LibraryStocks
+## Adding Empty Library Wells

-After using the main script to migrate the LibraryStock table, another script is used to add rows to representing 'empty' wells in the database:
+After using the main script to migrate the LibraryStock table, a separate script adds 'empty' wells to the database:
 ```
 ./manage.py add_empty_LibraryStocks
 ```